Incident Action Plan

 • Wash your hands and arms from the elbow down with soap and hot water.

 • Do not attempt to clean or cover anything that might have spilled from a package.
+Follow all instructions given by emergency responders.

 Also reference “Bomb Threat” section above.